Probate Q&A Series Can a co-owner force the sale of inherited property under a North Carolina partition action?

 Detailed Answer

-When someone dies owning real estate in North Carolina without leaving instructions to keep the property intact, their heirs or beneficiaries inherit as tenants in common.
+When someone dies owning real estate in North Carolina without leaving instructions to keep the property intact, their heirs or beneficiaries inherit as tenants in common unless title passes in some other form.
 Each co-owner holds an undivided share in the entire property.
 Conflicts often arise when one or more co-owners want to sell while others prefer to keep the land.

 North Carolina law allows any tenant in common to ask the court to divide or sell the property through a partition action.
 Under N.C.
-Gen. Stat. § 46-2, the co-owner files a complaint in the Superior Court where the land is located.
+Gen. Stat. § 46-2, the co-owner files a special proceeding in the superior court division before the clerk of superior court in the county where the land is located.
 The court then follows these steps:

 1. Attempt a partition in kind.
-The judge orders the property surveyed and divided into separate parcels that match each owner’s share.
-This works when the land can split into physically distinct lots of equal value.
+The property may be divided into separate parcels that match each owner’s share.
+This works when the land can split into physically distinct lots of substantially equal value.

-2. If a fair physical division proves impractical, order a partition by sale under N.C.
-Gen. Stat. § 46-6.
-The court appoints commissioners to sell the property at public auction.
-After expenses, they distribute the net proceeds based on each owner’s share.
+2. If a fair physical division would cause substantial injury to one or more of the interested parties, the court may order a partition by sale under N.C.
+Gen. Stat. § 46-22.
+After expenses, the net proceeds are distributed based on each owner’s share.

-In practice, a co-owner who wants to liquidate their share can indeed force the sale.
+In practice, a co-owner who wants to liquidate their share can sometimes force the sale, but not in every case.
 The court does not need unanimous consent.
-It only needs to confirm that the property cannot split fairly or that co-owners cannot agree.
+It must determine that an actual partition cannot be made without substantial injury to one or more of the interested parties before ordering a sale.

 Before filing, discuss voluntary solutions.
 Co-owners may negotiate a buyout or mediate terms.
 These options save time and legal costs.
 If talks fail, a partition action offers a clear path to end disputes.